 Instagram, the ever popular app that allows you to share photos and videos with your friends, family and followers isn't limited to just your phone or tablet.
-Here, we show you how to use Instagram on a Mac.
+While there's no official app available, we can show you how to use Instagram on a Mac.

 The biggest complaint people have with using Instagram on the Mac though is that while you can browse images, and even like and comment on them, you can't upload images.
-So in this article we will show you a workaround that allows you to upload images to Instagram from your Mac - after all if you have edited them there you won't want to move them to another device in order to share them.
+So in this article we will show you a workaround that allows you to upload images, videos and carousel posts to Instagram from your Mac.

 How to upload photos to Instagram from a Mac